 The stern arrangement in most icebreakers offers rudder protection with an ice horn located directly above and aft of the rudder.
-Rudder stops can also be fitted to the hull to stop the rudder at least two degrees before the maximum steering gear travel.
+Rudder stops can also be fitted to the hull to stop the rudder at least 2 degrees before the maximum steering gear travel.
 Baltic icebreaking vessels utilize a twin rudder arrangement with twin screw vessels.
-Canadian Coast Guard practice has been to use a single rudder with twin and triple screw designs.
+CCG practice has been to use a single rudder with twin or triple screw designs.

-5.5 AUXILIARY SYSTEMS
+5.5 Auxiliary systems